AcoustiClip Stud Wall System – Stud Wall Kit

 Horizontally – Fix an AcoustiClip at the start and end of each row.
 Acousticlips are spaced at a maximum of 1200mm centres along the AcoustiChannel.

-Vertically – AcoustiClips are fitted a maximum of 600mm horizontally, 100mm from the floor and 150mm from the ceiling.
+Vertically – AcoustiClips are fitted horizontally to a maximum of 600mm, 100mm from the floor and 150mm from the ceiling.

 Delivering soundproofing throughout the UK